Hussienserag/Complete-CI-CD-on-AWS/docs/KUBERNETES-MANIFESTS.md

 # Kubernetes Manifests Documentation

-This document provides a comprehensive overview of the Kubernetes manifests and deployment configurations used in the ITI E-Commerce Platform project.
+This document provides a comprehensive overview of the Kubernetes manifests and deployment configurations used in the E-Commerce Platform project.

 ## Table of Contents